annesik/getCleanDataProject/README.md

 * The run_analysis.R script - the main script that manipulates the data and returns a tidy data table
 * The download_file.R script - that can be run if the required data is not in the working directory
 * the tidy_data.txt file - the data table resulting from running the run_analysis.R script (the first row being the column names)
-* The CodeBook.md file - describing the contents of the tidy_data.txt file
 * The Readme.md file you are currently reading